-I really liked the simple payment plan, the fact that there was one price for each sensor.
+I really liked the simple payment plan and the fact that there was one price for each sensor.
 And the sensors were easy to install.
 Therma° just mailed me everything, it was easy to put them in and get them connected to the base units.
-And there was no wiring to put in, there was no hard wiring to do - it was wireless.
+And there was no wiring to put in, there was no hard wiring to do—it was wireless.
 So that was nice.

 How has your experience been with Therma°?

 It was really good.
 What I like is that it saves you from having to do the temperature logs because Therma° does all of that for us.
 And then, like I said [to Tom, Director of Sales at Therma°], the Friday before Spring Break I got a notification that my freezer temperature was running high, and I was able to go there and find out which freezer was going down.
 So I got some help, and we emptied that freezer into another freezer and saved thousands of dollars worth of food.
 So, just that incident easily paid for Therma° for one or two years.